dmnfarrell/dmnfarrell.github.io/_posts/2023-12-18-stable-diff-img2img.markdown

 ## Strength parameter

-`Strength` is the an important parameter which has a huge impact on the result.
+The `strength` is an important parameter which has a huge impact on the result.
 It determines how much the generated image resembles the initial image.
 A higher strength value gives the model more "creativity" to generate an image that’s different from the initial image; a strength value of 1.0 means the initial image is more or less ignored.
 The `guidance_scale` parameter is used to control how closely aligned the generated image and text prompt are.
 A higher guidance_scale value means your generated image is more aligned with the prompt, while a lower guidance_scale value means your generated image has more space to deviate from the prompt.
 See more details [here](https://huggingface.co/docs/diffusers/using-diffusers/img2img).

 We can see the effect of the strength parameter by keeping the seed constant as the strength is increased from a low value.
 In the example below the top left image has a strength of 0.1 so it's mostly the original image.
 The last image is strength=0.95 and there is still a lot of compositional similarity.